Papers: Man Utd keeping tabs on Brentford striker Ivan Toney - Paper Talk

 Sevilla are set to reignite previous interest in Ben Brereton Diaz but are only prepared to play £10m for the Chile and Blackburn striker.

-Anthony Elanga says Manchester United were not fit enough last season, praising the impact Erik ten Hag has had since taking charge at Old Trafford.
+Anthony Elanga says Manchester United were not fit enough last season and has praised the impact Erik ten Hag has had since taking charge at Old Trafford.

+Wayne Rooney is considering handing Phil Jones the chance to join him at DC United.

+Everton have seen a swoop for Maxwel Cornet snubbed by Burnley - because it was a 'loan with a view' bid.

 Former Everton loanee Djibril Sidibe is targeting a return to the Premier League after his contract at Monaco expired.